Jana worked in animal welfare with abused and unwanted pets. She loves sharing her hands-on experience regarding domestic and wild critters.

-- four common types of nasal discharge
+- The four common types of nasal discharge

-- four common causes of nasal discharge
+- The four common causes of a tortoise's runny nose

 Cause 1: Drinking

 Leopard tortoises love water.
 They will gladly wade in a shallow pool and they appreciate a good daily drink.
 In fact, they normally consume a massive amount in one sitting.
 However, a Leopard's drinking technique may appear strange to the new owner.
 When it fancies a drink, these animals push their heads far underwater.
 Below the surface, they keep their eyes open without blinking.
 As weird as it looks, this helps to clean the blinkers.
 At the same time, the behavior also pushes water up the nose.